Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Creative Australia has committed to a three year (2024 – 2026) trilateral partnership with SAC Gallery, Bangkok and UNSW Galleries, Sydney with the support of the Debra Porch Award.
 Each gallery will host one artist each year; an Australian artist and a Thai artist, to undertake a visual arts residency.

-Each Award has total value of up to $13,000 AUD for Australia/$10,000 AUD for Thailand, with various support provided by residency host organisations.
+Each Award has total value of up to $13,000 AUD for Australia/$10,000 AUD for Thailand, with in-kind support provided by residency host organisations as outlined in the ‘Support’ section below

 Artist Debra Porch’s practice focused on memory, mortality and the relationship between presence and absence.
 Working and teaching during art residencies she undertook in our neighbouring regions became vital in her art, work and life.